🎉

 The missing half of embedded payroll

 Embedded payroll APIs handle payouts, tax logic, filings, and compliance.
-What they don’t provide - and really cannot provide - is the contextual layer that determines what should be paid in the first place.
+What they don’t provide - is the contextual layer that determines what should be paid in the first place.

 That layer lives in workforce management: